Table of Contents

 2. Annapurna II

-Adjacent to its higher sibling, Annapurna II reaches an impressive height of 7,937 meters (26,040 feet).
+Adjacent to its higher partner, Annapurna II reaches an impressive height of 7,937 meters (26,040 feet).
 Its distinct pyramidal shape and prominence make it a captivating sight for trekkers and mountaineers alike.
 The Annapurna II region offers an array of trekking options, providing stunning views and unique cultural experiences.

 3. Annapurna III